-1.2.1 Overview of institutional, legal, and procedural aspects of preparing the National Inventory Report, as well as supplementary information required pursuant to Article 7.1 of the Kyoto Protocol
+1.2.1 Overview of institutional, legal, and procedural aspects of preparing the National Inventory Report

 In order to ensure regulatory and organizational support for GHG inventory, the President Decree was signed, and several Resolutions of the Cabinet of Ministers of Ukraine were adopted.
 According to Decree of the President of Ukraine of September 12, 2005 of No. 1239/2005 the MENR is authorized as the coordinator of activities for the implementation of Ukraine's commitments under the UNFCCC and Kyoto Protocol to it.
 To execute the Decree, the Cabinet of Ministers of Ukraine adopted two Resolutions.